-Language requirements: With the exception of allergen information, which must appear in English, the labeling requirements above may appear in one or more official languages of the EU.
+Language requirements: With the exception of allergen information, which must appear in Maltese, English or Italian, the labeling requirements above may appear in one or more official languages of the EU.

 For more information on labeling specific to alcohol beverages, please visit the Europa website.

 The following must appear on a label in a single field of vision (e.g., can be viewed without having to turn the bottle), except for the Importer’s details, the Lot number, and allergenic ingredients.

 Allergen labeling rules apply to beverages containing more than 1.2% by volume of alcohol.
 Alcoholic beverages containing sulfur dioxide and sulphites at concentrations of more than 10 mg/kg or 10 mg/liter must be labeled “Contains sulphites” or “Contains sulphur dioxide”.
 Replacing the word “sulphites” with “SO2” or “E220” is not allowed.
 For more information, refer to Directive 2003/89/EC (PDF), amending Directive 2000/13/EC.